Hot Springs Housing Authority

 After You Apply

-Once accepted onto the waiting list, keep your contact information updated with the PHA.
+Once accepted onto the waiting list at Hot Springs Housing Authority, keep your contact information updated.
 Most housing authorities will remove applicants who cannot be reached.
-Wait times vary from 6 months to over 5 years depending on demand.
+Hot Springs Housing Authority manages approximately 1,124 assisted housing units (1,124 Section 8), and wait times depend on turnover and demand in Hot Springs.
 You will be notified when your name reaches the top of the list for eligibility verification.

-Programs Offered at Hot Springs Housing Authority
+Programs at Hot Springs Housing Authority

-HCV Housing Choice Voucher (Section 8)
+HCV Housing Choice Voucher (Section 8) open

-The Housing Choice Voucher program provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
-You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for your area.
-Vouchers are portable, meaning you can take them with you if you move to a different city or state.
+The Housing Choice Voucher program at Hot Springs Housing Authority provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
+You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for Hot Springs.
+This program serves approximately 1,124 households.
+Vouchers are portable — you can take them with you if you move to a different city or state.

-Public Housing Public Housing
+Public Housing Public Housing open

-Public Housing units are owned and operated directly by the housing authority.
+Public Housing units at Hot Springs Housing Authority are owned and operated directly by the housing authority.
 Rent is set at 30% of your adjusted monthly income.
-Units range from apartments to townhomes and are maintained by the PHA.
 You may request a transfer to other Public Housing developments but cannot use this benefit at private rental properties.

-PBV Project-Based Voucher
+PBV Project-Based Voucher closed

-Project-Based Vouchers are attached to specific apartment complexes or units.
+Project-Based Vouchers at Hot Springs Housing Authority are attached to specific apartment complexes or units in Hot Springs.
 Unlike the standard Housing Choice Voucher, PBV assistance stays with the property — not with you.
 However, after one year of occupancy, you may request a standard portable voucher.
 PBV waitlists often move faster because fewer applicants know about them.

 Frequently Asked Questions